wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 [Ward Cunningham]: http://fit.c2.com/wiki.cgi?WardCunningham

-At first we need to add the jar to the application.
-Currently it is only hosted at Maven-Central, so we need to edit the repository specification, too:
+The first step is to add the jar to the application.
+Currently it is only hosted at Maven-Central, so it has to be added to the repository
+specification:
 ```
 repositories {
     jcenter()